jackvial/processing-100-million-row-csv-in-memory/README.md

         - How to store strings using a dictionary and index
 5. Grouping and summing the data example
 6. Drop duplicates example, need more data in memory
 7. Wouldn't it be nice if there was a library that done all of this.
-Introduce Simple Columnar DataFrame Library
+Introduce Simple Columnar DataFrame Library.
+Why not use lodash?
 8. ArrowJS.
 PolarsJS.
 9. Python Ecosystem